AkselLessum/Programvareutvikling/Toolio/user/README.md

 ## Testing

 Various tests to ensure the user registration and login features works as expected.
-The tests are implemented using Django's built-in [testing framework](https://docs.djangoproject.com/en/4.1/topics/testing/overview/), and are located in the tests.py file in the users app.
+The tests are implemented using Django's built-in [testing framework](https://docs.djangoproject.com/en/4.1/topics/testing/overview/), and are located in the tests folder in the users app.

 To run all test in the user application run:

 ```
-./manage.py test user
+python ../manage.py test user
 ```